A Higgs Mechanism for Vector Galileons: Ghost free scalar-vector interactions

 \subsection{Bi-vectors and the scalar-vector Lagrangian}

 The above bi-Galileon terms can be identified as the decoupling limit of an interaction between a scalar and a vector.
 Due to their special properties, these interactions cannot induce a ghostly fourth mode, (ghost free scalar-vector interactions were discussed in a different context in \cite{Khosravi:2014mua}).
-We construct these interaction terms by first considering the products of two vectors, $X_{\mu}=\{A_{\mu},B_{\mu}\}$ with their derivatives, $X_{\mu\nu} \equiv \p_{\mu}X_{\nu}=\{\p_{\mu}A_{\nu},\p_{\mu}B_{\nu}\}$ and then substituting $B_{\mu}\equiv \p_{\mu}h$: \be \mc{L}_{\textrm{bi-vector}}= -\mc{E}_{(2n)}X_1X_2(X_{\{34\}}\dots X_{\{2n-1\,2n\}}) \ee Where we use $\{\,\,\} := (\,\,)\,\textrm{or} \,[\,\,]$ as the indices associated with the vector cannot normally be commuted (anti-commuted) with the indices associated with the partial derivative and thus we need to take into account all possible combinations (this subtlety was discussed for a single gauge field in \cite{Heisenberg:2014rta}).
+We construct these interaction terms by first considering the products of two vectors, $X_{\mu}=\{A_{\mu},B_{\mu}\}$ with their derivatives, $X_{\mu\nu} \equiv \p_{\mu}X_{\nu}=\{\p_{\mu}A_{\nu},\p_{\mu}B_{\nu}\}$ and then substituting $B_{\mu}\equiv \p_{\mu}h$: \be \mc{L}_{\textrm{bi-vector}}= \mc{E}_{(2n)}X_1X_2(X_{\{34\}}\dots X_{\{2n-1\,2n\}}) \ee Where we use $\{\,\,\} := (\,\,)\,\textrm{or} \,[\,\,]$ to indicate symmetric and anti-symmetric combinations respectfully.\\ When we constructed the Galileons above we relied on the fact that the indices associated with the partial derivatives acting on the scalar field commute (i.e. $\pi_{\mu\nu}=\pi_{\nu\mu}$).
+For vectors, however, this is not true as the indices associated with the vector cannot be commuted (anti-commuted) with the indices associated with the partial derivative (i.e. $\p_{\mu}A_{\nu} \ne \p_{\nu}A_{\mu}$) and thus we need to take into account the new combinations that are possible.
+This subtlety was discussed for a single gauge field in \cite{Heisenberg:2014rta} where it was found that one extra parameter is needed for both the quartic and quintic vector Galileons.
 Furthermore, notice that, in the decoupling limit, these separate scalar-vector interactions converge to the same bi-Galileon term as they are related by the symmetry outlined above.
 Although we add some redundancy due to some terms differing only by a total derivative, it is convenient to construct our Lagrangian by choosing $X_n:= aA_n + bB_n$ and $X_{\{nm\}} := a A_{\{nm\}} + b B_{\{nm\}}$.\\ In order to make contact with the main text, in the following we consider only terms up to cubic order in the fields.
 In such a case, we find that the terms with $X_{[nm]}$ cancel and we have:

 Substituting $\p_{\mu}h$ for $B_{\mu}$ gives us the cubic scalar-vector interactions:

 Where, \be

 \ee These interactions return to the above cubic bi-Galileon terms in the appropriate decoupling limit, or rather, under substituting $A_{\mu}$ with $\p_{\mu}\pi$.
 Lastly, for the convenience of the reader, we expand below the terms which correspond to the interactions generated in the main text: